iepathos/parkeme_application/README.md

 ###What do you think about ParkMe and product?
 I think ParkMe is a great product that a lot of people can benefit from.
-I remember wondering once why the GPS didn't direct me to a park

 ###How would you make the product better?
 I noticed on the parking lot detail pages (i.e. parkme.com/lot/<:lot_id>/<:slug>) that the 'Central Office Phone' number isn't shown by default.
-Instead a '+ 1 others' link is shown and has to be clicked to reveal the number.
+A '+ 1 others' link is shown and has to be clicked to reveal the number.
 They take up about the same amount of space, so I would change it to show the number by default.
 That way users could get the information at a glance.

 ###How would you rank yourself on the following categories (1-10)?
 Whenever I try to rank myself as a programmer I'm reminded of a video I saw of Bjarne Stroustrup where he said he would only rank his ability with C++ as an 8 on a scale of 1-10, which makes me feel like a 1 or a 2 in everything.